 - Feeling of bugs crawling on or under the skin (known as formication) – This can cause meth users to itch, scratch, dig, and pick at their skin, resulting in sores.

-Crystal meth abuse also presents itself as outward signs of aging in some users.
+Crystal meth abuse also presents outward signs of aging in some users.
 This is because the drug damages the body’s tissues and blood vessels, as well as the body’s ability to heal.
-Meth addicts may develop acne, with the skin losing its elasticity and taking on a dull look.
-Signs of meth use shows in the user’s teeth as decay and cracks—known as “meth mouth.”
+Meth addicts may develop acne, with the skin losing its elasticity and having a dull look.
+Signs of meth use are shown in the user’s teeth as decay and cracks—known as “meth mouth.”

-When a user comes down from their high, they may enter a stage referred to as “tweaking.”
+When a user comes down from their high, they may enter a “tweaking stage.”
 When someone is tweaking, they can feel intense cravings and perhaps even experience despair.
 At this point, psychotic symptoms might present themselves.
-Users may show signs of delusions, hallucinations, and other distortions in how they perceive reality.
+Users may show delusions, hallucinations, and other distortions in perceiving reality.
 They may enter a state of paranoia, severe anxiety, insomnia, and sometimes struggle with suicidal thoughts.
-If a loved one suddenly experiences these mental health issues, it could be a sign of meth use.
+If a loved one suddenly experiences these mental health issues, it could signify meth use.

 How to Help Someone Addicted to Meth

-If you think someone you love shows signs of meth use or addiction, it’s important they get effective addiction treatment, starting with detox at the drug rehab center in Worcester.
+If you think someone you love shows signs of meth use or addiction, they must get effective addiction treatment, starting with detox at the drug rehab center in Worcester.

 Step 1: Detox